Menu

 Proposal Submission Deadline and Form

-All submissions for our fourth issue must be received by January 15, 2025.
+All submissions for our fifth issue must be received by July 15, 2025

 To submit your proposal, please complete our Proposal Form

-You can access a PDF of the Proposal Form Questions as you draft, and can also access our Center Moves Keyword Glossary for more information about the keywords in the form.
+You can access a PDF of the Center Moves proposal questions to help you draft and our Center Moves Keyword Glossary for more information about the keywords in the form.
 (Please also feel free to write in your own keywords for this wildcard issue so that we might expand our keywords!)

 About Center Moves